swtan346/tp/docs/UserGuide.md

 #### Locating a patient's contact: `find`

-Allows you to find patients whose names or IC contain any of the given keywords.
+Allows you to find patients whose name or IC contain any of the given keywords.

 Format: `find n\NAME OR find ic\IC_NUMBER`